 History of Art, Architecture, and Antiques - a people without the knowledge of their past history, origin and culture is like a tree without roots

-My intention is to established 7 different websites covering key periods in the history of art, architecture and antiques, namely:-
+My intention is to established several different sets of webpages covering key periods in the history of art, architecture and antiques, namely:-

 Ancient Civilisations - Stone Age, Chalcolithic (Copper Age), Mesopotamia-Sumer, Mesopotamia-Assyria, Bronze Age, Aegean (Minoan, Mycenaean), Egypt, Bronze Age China, Pre-Columbian America